equalframework/equal-doc/docs/usage/views/lists.md

 !!!
-Note "clause or dommain"
+Note "clause or domain"
     Both "clause" and "domain" are allowed to describe a filter

 ## group_by